-The screen is a bit of a high gloss which really adds to its sexy presentation, however you will want to make sure you aren’t pointing any windows or lights directly into it as you will notice glare in the screen.
+The screen is a bit of a high gloss which really adds to its sexy presentation, however, you will want to make sure you aren’t pointing any windows or lights directly into it as you will notice glare on the screen.
 So positioning can be important.
-This of course is the same for any glossy screen.
+This, of course, is the same for any glossy screen.

 There is little to no light bleeding anywhere for the most part.
 We were able to produce some with certain graphic demos (stills) of shapes and colors (ie, white on black).
 It really wasn’t that noticeable, so I can confidently say that the average person would most likely never catch onto it (if they do, they most likely will give no hesitation to pretending it wasn’t there).